Hmong culture camp

-Bouasvanh Lor is the Program Director of Hmong Culture Camps.
-She has a Business Marketing BS and 15 years in marketing and entrepreneurship.
+Bouasvanh Lor is the Executive Director of Hmong Culture Camps.
+She studied at CSU Stanislaus receiving a degree in Business Marketing.
 While serving Hmong refugees in Thailand, she expanded her deep understanding of Hmong culture that drives her success.
-In 2016, she established Hmong Culture Camps, one of the only Hmong-English dual-language early education programs in the United States.
+In 2017, she established Hmong Culture Camps, one of the only Hmong-English dual-language early education programs in the United States.
 Her approach is to close the achievement gap for Hmong youth while serving as a national model for dual-language education.
 She strongly believes that the only way to preserve the Hmong language and culture, is through the empowerment of our youth.

 Curriculum Development Intern

 What Pachia loves the most about HCC is being able to strengthen the youth’s knowledge of Hmong cultural heritage.
 She is passionate about the exposure of Hmong culture and history to the youths.
 She quotes: “If we forget our roots, then we forget who we are.”